dorpaneus/ex280-study-plan/README-bkp.md

 6. **After each mock, journal what you missed** and add a row to the bottom of the relevant objective file in a "Gaps" section.

 ---

-## 🎓 Passing score & exam logistics

-- **Duration:** 3 hours, single section
-- **Passing score:** 210 / 300 (70%)
-- **Format:** Performance-based on a live OCP 4.18 cluster
-- **Reference allowed:** Official OCP 4.18 documentation only — no internet, no notes
-- **Persistence rule:** Everything must survive a node reboot

-Good luck — see you on the other side of the cert. 🏅

-— Maintainer notes: All `oc` examples and YAMLs target **OCP 4.18 / oc client 4.18+**.
-If you spot drift in a future minor release, file an issue.